spences10/scottspence.com/copy/my-todo-list.md

 ## Thinking about

+- Better analytics from the SvelteKit short URLs project to give click referrers.

 - LLM scraper honeypot to log LLM scrapes and identify new bot's to block.
 I got the idea from [darkvisitors.com](https://darkvisitors.com/docs/analytics)